 Supplemental dental insurance is an individual or family insurance policy purchased separately from a primary dental insurance plan to help pay for fees left uncovered by that main plan.
 It reduces the money you may have to pay for a variety of procedures, such as root canals, and may help cut the costs of braces, dentures, and standard preventive care, such as teeth cleanings.

 Before you go about purchasing supplemental insurance of any kind, find out whether your employer offers insurance benefits for which you qualify and, if so, what those benefits are.
-You employer may offer a gold-plated dental plan that will keep your smile bright and your teeth straight for very little cost to you.
-In that case, supplemental dental insurance may not be worth the cost.
+Your employer may offer a gold-plated dental plan that will keep your smile bright and your teeth straight for very little cost to you.
+In that case, supplemental dental insurance may not be worth the price.

 Supplemental dental insurance policies tend to be broad in scope and variety.
 They may have no annual spending limits or deductibles, no waiting periods or exclusions for previous dental conditions.
 You can find coverage for specific items, such as braces, by buying a base policy and adding a rider to cover the cost of all that metal and plastic going into your kid’s mouth – and all those trips to the orthodontist.

-Still, you need to do a good job estimating what you expect the cost will be of the procedures you want covered so that you can determine what will be cheaper – paying out of pocket as you go, or paying a regular premium for supplemental dental insurance.
+Still, you need to do a good job estimating the expected cost of the procedures you want covered so that you can determine what will be cheaper – paying out of pocket as you go, or paying a regular premium for supplemental dental insurance.